-Mastery of intermediate accounting concepts will require considerable time reading the textbook, CPA Handbook, and attempting assigned accounting problems.
+Mastery of intermediate accounting concepts will require considerable time reading the textbook and attempting accounting problems.
 To perform well in this course, students must spend time completing accounting problems and reviewing the answers to check their understanding.
 To maximize learning, students should make an honest attempt at the accounting problem before reviewing the solution.